labring/sealos/docs/4.0/docs/examples/low-code-platform/install-illacloud.md

 - Advanced configuration:

-  - Customize local storage and persist ILLA Cloud data (15 GB is recommended).
+  - Customize local database and drive for ILLA Cloud (use 1GB here but you may use more according to your needs).

 ![illa3](../images/illa3.jpg)